So you’ve decided to go on safari in Africa? Your next step is to decide where to go!

 If you want to go on safari on a budget go to… South Africa or Malawi

-South Africa is definitely a budget-friendly safari destination, as park entrance fees are affordable and all national parks have a range of accommodation options, from camping in your own tent to rustic self-catering bungalows.
+South Africa is definitely a budget-friendly African safari destination, as park entrance fees are affordable.
+In the all the national parks, you have a range of accommodation options, from camping to rustic self-catering bungalows.

-Malawi is an up and coming safari destination, and while its parks and infrastructure aren’t up to the level of places like South Africa, Botswana, Zambia, Tanzania and Kenya, it does offer the Big Five in the Majete Wildlife Reserve without the crowds of Africa’s more famous game parks.
+Malawi is an up and coming safari destination.
+While its parks and infrastructure aren’t up to the level of places like South Africa, Botswana, Zambia, Tanzania and Kenya, it does offer the Big Five in the Majete Wildlife Reserve.
+This is the ultimate safari destination without the crowds.
 It’s also one of the most affordable countries in Africa to travel in, so if you’re on a shoestring budget it’s a good choice.

 Fishermen on Malawi beach